jeremylong/DependencyCheck/README.md

 The following instructions outline how to compile and use the current snapshot.
 While every intention is to maintain a stable snapshot it is recommended that the release versions listed above be used.

 The repository has some large files due to test resources.
-The team has tried to cleanup the history as much as possible.
+The team has tried to clean up the history as much as possible.
 However, it is recommended that you perform a shallow clone to save yourself time:

 ```bash